aryan1519/FoodVision101/README.md

 EfficientNetB0 is used as the base model and is fine tuned according to the use case.

-The model is trained on ~75,000 images and acheives an accuracy of around 80% which improves on the previous work done in DeepFood.
+The model is trained on ~75,000 images (Food101 dataset) and acheives an accuracy of around 80% which improves on the previous work done in DeepFood.

 The project is build entirely in Python.
 Numpy,Pandas,matplotlib are used along with Tensorflow.